Terms and conditions of Viseca Card Services SA for use of "one"

 Contactless payments generally have to be confirmed (authorised) by entering the Mobile Pay PIN or by some other means designated by the Issuer.
 Transactions for small amounts may be made without unlocking the Mobile Device (device-dependent) and – provided this is stipulated by the Issuer – without entering the Mobile Pay PIN (authorisation).
 The Cardholder is aware that there is an increased risk as a result of the fact that payments can be made by unauthorised third parties,

-particularly if the Mobile Device is lost.
+particularly if the Mobile Device is lost and/or if a Mobile Pay PIN is used with easily identifiable combinations (e. g."1234").
 The Issuer's liability shall be governed by section 4 of these provisions.

 8.4 Data Protection

-The Cardholder agrees by no later than the time he uses Mobile Pay that his data will be processed in accordance with the data protection.
+The Cardholder agrees by no later than the time he uses Mobile Pay that his data will be processed in accordance with the data protection policy